sbski/a32nx/src/extra-backend/README.md

 See the DataDefinitionVariable class documentation for more details.

 A DataDefinitionVariable requires unique IDs for the data definition and the request.
-These IDs are used to identify the data definition and the send data from the sim.
-To make sure these IDs are unique with the gauge.
+These IDs are used to identify the data definition and the data reveived from the sim.
+Make sure these IDs are unique with the gauge.

 Use the DataManager to create these variables, and it will automatically assign unique IDs.

 Also see:
-- Pushback module for an example of a custom SimObject which is writeable
+- Example and Pushback modules for examples of custom writable sim objects
 - [MFSF SDK Documentation: SimConnect Data Definition](https://docs.flightsimulator.com/html/Programming_Tools/SimConnect/API_Reference/Events_And_Data/SimConnect_AddToClientDataDefinition.htm)

 #### ClientDataAreaVariable (Custom SimObject)